-What did you think of the top 5’s double performances?
+What did you think of the top 8’s performances?
 Who’s in danger of elimination and will soon be begging for the Twitter Instant Save?
-More important, let’s play a game: How many covers were originally performed by guest mentors?
-(No, really, it’s an amount worth counting.)
 Sound off in the comments below.

 Sign up for THR news straight to your inbox every day